PolyhedraZK/proof-arena/docs/how_to_contribute.md

----
-problem_id: -1
-title: How to contribute
-description: How to contribute
-draft: false
-enable_comments: true
-proposer: Polyhedra Network
-proposer_icon: assets/icons/xxx.png (24x24)
----
-# How to Contribute

 Proof Arena is an open platform for benchmarking zero-knowledge (ZK) algorithms, and we welcome contributions from the community.
 Whether you're interested in proposing a new problem or contributing a solution, this guide will walk you through the process.

 ## How to Contribute a Problem